SmartReviewETH/smart-review-front-end/README.md

 - open the site in localhost

 ## Status
-SmartReview is still in progress.
-Full version will be out soon.
+SmartReview is fully functional now, feel free to participate!

 ## Credits
 UI components: